10 Incredibly Romantic Wedding Vows for Her or Him

-If you are planning your upcoming wedding, odds are you've given quite a bit of thought to what you want to say when you are exchanging your vows.
+If you are planning your upcoming nuptials, odds are you’ve given quite a bit of thought to what you want to say when you are exchanging your wedding vows.

 Standard wedding vows go something like this: “I [YOUR NAME] take thee [YOUR SPOUSE’S NAME] to be my wedding husband/wife, to have and to hold from this day forward, for better or worse, for richer or poorer, in sickness and in health, to love and to cherish until death do us part.”

 Are you looking for the ultimate romantic speech that will tell your partner how you really feel?
-Whether you're adding a little spice to traditional wedding vows or writing your own, these 10 wedding vow ideas will make your wedding ceremony absolutely unforgettable.
+Whether you’re adding a little spice to traditional wedding vows or writing your own, these ten ideas for romantic wedding vows will make your wedding ceremony absolutely unforgettable.

 1. I Vow to Be Your Best Friend